-After being encouraged by his friends in the USA to move over here, Alex decided to take a gamble and book a flight to the US.
-Working as a carpenter’s assistant by day and as a bedroom-bound bike builder by night, Alex has just finished this incredible build…which was constructed in his Chicago apartment.
+Alex took a gamble and booked a flight, after being encouraged by his friends in the USA to move over here.
+He worked as a carpenter’s assistant by day and as a bedroom-bound bike builder by night.
+Alex managed to construct this incredible build inside his Chicago apartment.

 Is This The World’s Coolest Buell Blast Custom?

-After paying his bills, Alex saved up for a TIG welder and built himself a small fabrication table in his apartment.
-Next up, he invested in a selection of appropriate hand tools, including a handsaw, a hammer, a Dremel and a vice…and then he sourced himself a Buell Blast.
+After paying his bills, Alex saved up for a TIG welder.
+He then built himself a small fabrication table in his apartment.
+Next up, he invested in a selection of appropriate hand tools.
+This included a handsaw, a hammer, a Dremel, and a vice.
+He then sourced himself a Buell Blast.
 It just goes to show that you don’t need expensive tools to make expensive lookin’ things.
 Hell, you don’t even need the space – you just need a few square meters, oblivious neighbors, and an understanding girlfriend.

-To get things in motion, Alex decided to take the Buell Blast after hours at his work place and transporting it to his apartment in pieces.
-After getting the whole thing in, and eventually settling on a direction, Alex got to work designing a whole host of small parts.
-However, since he was new to the country, he sent his designs back home to Romania and had his friends fab them up and mail them to him – he deemed it easier than trying to find out where the best local engineering firms were in the States, and trying to communicate what he wanted made, too!
+To get things in motion, Alex decided to take the Buell Blast apart after hours at his workplace.
+He then transported the pieces into his apartment.
+After getting the whole thing in, and eventually settling on a build direction, Alex got to work designing a whole host of small parts.
+However, since he was new to the country, he sent his designs back home to Romania and had his friends fab them up and mail them to him.
+He deemed it easier than trying to find out where the best local engineering firms were in the States.
+Not to mention trying to communicate what he wanted to be made as well.

-Finally, he added a Biltwell seat, a small fuel cell, an electrical cover and a specially made one gallon tank – small, but effective.
+Finally, he added a Biltwell seat, a small fuel cell, an electrical cover, and a specially made one-gallon tank – small, but effective.
 All in all, the only parts of the original Buell Blast that remain are the front section of the frame, the carb, and the engine.
-The engine wasn’t left alone though… Luckily, the previous owner treated the Buell Blast with a Dynojet Jet Kit, and Alex decided to compliment it with a Uni filter and a franken-exhaust which is part custom and part off-the-shelf.
+The engine wasn’t left alone though… Luckily, the previous owner treated the Buell Blast with a Dynojet Jet Kit.
+Alex decided to compliment it with a Uni filter and a franken-exhaust which is part custom and part off-the-shelf.

-Alex’s final additions to the Buell Custom included Biltwell grips, new handlebars, an LED tail light, a custom smartphone mount, and more custom fabricated lugs and machined details than we’d care to count.
+Alex’s final additions to his Buell Blast Custom included Biltwell grips, new handlebars, an LED taillight, and a custom smartphone mount.
+That is not to overlook the more custom fabricated lugs and machined details than we’d care to count.
 Talking to BikeExif, Alex explained: “It was fun and somehow frustrating without a garage.
 Always trying not to disturb the neighbors, and waiting for a day off.
 And everything taking so much time to do.
 But it was all worth it in the end, I’ve built the “Franken’Blast” exactly like I wanted to, I didn’t get bored to death and it helped me meet cool people and make friends!”

-This isn’t the first Buell Blast custom we’ve seen, and it’s not the first apartment build we’ve seen either – but it’s definitely the most impressive of both categories – and we think you’ll agree.
+This isn’t the first Buell Blast custom we’ve seen, and it’s not the first apartment build we’ve seen either.
+It’s definitely the most impressive of both categories, however!